 But if the tide looks right, you’re in for a treat.
 Drive past Hawk Hill on Conzelman Road and park in the Upper Fisherman’s lot.
 The views of Point Bonita and the Pacific Ocean are unmatched, and the sheltered nature of the beach makes it feel like you’re on your own piece of coastline.

 This is a hidden gem in plain sight.
-You may have been to a Presidio Picnic or other events in the heart of the Presidio, did you know there was a world-renowned piece of art nearby?
+You may have been to the Presidio, but did you know you might have been walking on a world-renowned piece of art?